elastic/elastic-package/docs/howto/stack_version_support.md

 Cons:
 * May require multiple development branches and backport to support multiple majors.
 This is specially a problem in repositories with multiple packages.
+* Stack updates may be affected by updates of these packages, difficult to provide compatibility during upgrades, though frictions may be more acceptable in upgrades between majors.

 Recommendation: Good option for packages that use features not available in older majors, or that introduce breaking changes.
+Or if the maintainer decides to don't provide bugfixes for previous major.

 Support for current minor, or to specific versions
 ----